Hand fracture - aftercareBoxer's fracture - aftercare; Metacarpal fracture - aftercare

 - Red, swollen, or has an open sore

-- Hard to open and close your after your splint or cast is removed
+- Hard to open and close after your splint or cast is removed

-Also call your health care provider if your cast is broken down or it is putting pressure on your skin.
+Also call your doctor if your cast is falling apart or putting pressure on your skin.